 The trail is fully exposed to all elements, so be prepared to take plenty of water and sunscreen with you.
 You can get up close to the falls, but be careful as the rocks are slippery and the water is moving faster than it looks.
 If you continue past the lower falls, you will reach the upper falls and an old abandoned mining cabin, which is only another 1/2 mile up stream.xxf

 Drive about 3 miles south of Helper, UT on HWY 191.
 Turn right onto Consumers Road, and drive 2.7 miles.
 Veer left onto a dirt road.
 If you drive past the railroad track you’ve gone too far.
 Once down the dirt road, immediatley cross the first cattle guard and continue driving.
 At 1.6 miles you will be parallel to the railroad track on your right.
-At 2.5 miles cross the railroad track and continue down the dirt road to the left, and the railroad track will now be on your left.
-At 3.1 miles cross the 2nd cattle guard.
+Then, at 2.5 miles cross the railroad track and continue down the dirt road to the left, and the railroad track will now be on your left.
+3.1 miles cross the 2nd cattle guard.
 At 3.3 miles look for the Gordon Creek Trail sign on your right.
 Park anywhere near this sign.
 The trail literally starts here, so to get to the falls just walk down this ATV road.

 Distance: 2 miles RT